kralverde/ravencoin-stratum-proxy/README.md

 1. Requires python 3.8+
 2. Run `python3 -m pip install -r requirements.txt`
-  - Note that the pysha3 module will need to be compiled so you need some kind of C compiler installed
+  - Note that the pysha3 module will need to be compiled so you need some kind of C compiler installed.
+Alternatively, a precompiled `.whl` is avaliable in `windows/python_modules`.

 <a name="windows"/>